 XBox fans will be disappointed as there’s been no mention from 343 Industries about the game being released on XBox One or 360.
 Team Slayer and Assassination modes have been confirmed so far, with more modes expected to follow.

 343 also said their focus is on gathering information from the closed beta in Russia and that they’re not looking at bringing the game into other countries.
-So if you want to play Halo on your PC, pack your bags for Russia.
+So if you want to play game on your PC, pack your bags for Russia.